anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your friends will know you better in the first minute you meet than your acquaintances will know you in a thousand years.
+Quote: The truth you believe and cling to makes you unavailable to hear anything new.

-By: Richard Bach
+By: Pema Chödrön